ethannma/hft-orderbook/README.md

 # High-Frequency Trading OrderBook

-A high-performance limit order book implementation in modern C++ with Python bindings, designed for low-latency trading systems.
-This project demonstrates advanced data structures, algorithmic trading concepts, and systems programming skills relevant to quantitative software engineering.
+A high-performance limit order book implementation in modern C++ with Python bindings.
+This project explores low-latency data structures and matching engine algorithms used in electronic trading systems.

 ## Features